AdobeXD/plugin-samples/tutorials/how-to-create-deep-links/index.md

 https://xd.adobelanding.com/en/xd-plugin-download/?wrongparameter=036869b3
 ```

-These inaccurate urls will result in showing the error message in the browser:
+These inaccurate URLs will result in showing the following error message in the browser:

 ![Inaccurate parameter](/images/inaccurateparam.png)